FEUP-LDTS-2023/project-l04gr08/projectST/docs/README.md

 **- Pause Menu**: A menu accessible during the game that allows the players to temporarily pause it and resume the gameplay when they want.

-**- Game Over Menu**:

-**- Win Menu**:

-**- Enemies**: The enemies will have different strategies to chase and try to kill the character.
+**- Enemies**: The enemies will have different strategies to try to kill the character.

-**- Traps**: The enemies will have different strategies to chase and try to kill the character.
+**- Ghosts**: The ghosts will randomly move left or right.

+**- Bats and traps**: When the character steps on a trap, a bat will quickly come down to where the trap is.

 **- Character lives**: If the character is touched by an enemy, she loses a life and remains in the game.
+She has 3 lives for level.

-When all her lives are lost, the game over screen appears and gives the option to restart or return to the menu.
+**- Game Over Menu**: When all her lives are lost, the Game Over screen appears and the player has to return to the initial menu.
+They can play again, but from the beginning at level 1.

-**- Collecting the key**: If the character collects the key of the level, when she comes near the door it goes to the next level.
+**- Collecting the key**: If the character collects the key of the level, when she comes near the door it goes to the Win screen.

+**- Win Menu**: After a level is completed, the player can choose to play the next one or exit.

-**- Platforms**: Structures where the character can jump on top of.
+**- Platforms**: Structures where the character can jump on top of that are moving up and down.

-**- Camera**: Structures where the character can jump on top of.
+**- Camera**: When the character reaches a certain position to the right of the screen, the map shifts.
+A different section of the map is shown and she can´t go back.

-**- Three levels**:
+**- Three levels**: There are three levels that are played consecutively.

-**- Original designs**:
+**- Original designs**: Mari, the enemies and the drawings presented throughout the game were drawn by us.

 ## MOCKUPS